-When a course is repeated, the most recent grade achieved is the effective grade for calculating grade point average; however, all previous grades earned by the student will continue to appear on the student's transcript.
+When a course is repeated, the best grade achieved is the effective grade for calculating grade point average; however, all previous grades earned by the student will continue to appear on the student's transcript.

-The College will designate all developmental courses posted to a student's permanent record by brackets in the credit earned and grade point columns.
-Although the College will record a grade on the transcript for each developmental course taken, the College will not include the grade in the cumulative grade point average calculation.
+The College will record a grade on the transcript for each developmental course taken, the College will not include the grade in the cumulative grade point average calculation.
 Students may not use developmental courses to satisfy degree requirements.